LINGUOREN369/EdGrantAI/README.md

 - No mission alignment scoring
 - No transparency in reasoning

-EduGrant AI is fundamentally different:
+EdGrant AI is fundamentally different:
 - Uses a curated, education-specific taxonomy
 - Extracts structured JSON from real RFPs
 - Evaluates mission alignment with explainability